Great visual analytics involves a sequence of steps which may be understood as both a science and an art. That sequence includes:

 In contrast, I can also get an array of 20 different sensors, and I can use this to try and predict the response of my newly characterized sensor.
 This may seem a bit strange if you do not know much about sensors, but this is currently an important area of environmental science.
 A model with 20 different variables predicting the outcome of my sensor is clearly all about prediction, and I do not expect it to be particularly interpretable.
 This model would likely be something a bit more esoteric like a neural network due to non-linearities arising from chemical kinetics and the relationship between physical variables and gas concentrations.
 I would like the model to make sense, but as long as I can make accurate predictions I would be pretty happy.

-This nails it home nicely.
+That brings it home nicely.
 In the case of machine learning, our interest is in the results: How can we make the most accurate predictions?
 And moreover, do these predictions yield benefits for the mission of our organization?

 Perhaps said otherwise, statistics is more about understanding — helping to answer the question, What’s really happening here?
 Machine learning is more about driving action — helping to answer the question, What can we anticipate next? — and by extension enabling efficient and effective responses.